10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 It doesn’t take long to play.
 It’s a great game for kids with ADHD, ADD, or Dyslexia to play without adult help.

-• The game teaches = Kids learn game strategy skills, they develop logical thinking, and it teaches turn taking.
+• The game teaches = Kids learn game strategy skills, develop logical thinking, and become better at turn-taking.

 • Game length = 5 -10 minutes